Welith/golang-rss-service/golang-rss-service/README.md

 LARAVEL_APP_URL=http://laravel.test:80 (http://localhost:80 if laravel-app is ran locally)
 ```
 ## Notes on the service

+### RabbitMQ
+This services acts as a rabbitMQ consumer as well.
+This is why it needs rabbitMQ.
+The laravel application sends messages to queue and this service listens and parses the messages, sending the parsed items to be stored in the laravel application.

 ### JWT
 JWT tokens have been introduced in order to introduce a basic level of security (in this case using an in-memory user).
 In order to access the feeds API, you first need to login.
 For testing purposes the test user is as follows: <br>
 `username: emerchantpay password: password` <br>